 The commission requires transmission companies who access land to report monthly on their performance against the principles in the statement of expectations.
 We will use these reports to inform the development of the Land Access Code of Practice.

-This page contains monthly reports submitted by AusNet Transmission Group on their performance against the principles set out in the statement.
+This page contains monthly reports submitted by AusNet Transmission Group and Marinus Link on their performance against the principles set out in the statement.

 The reports published on our website redact any personal or identifying information.
 The statement of expectations can be found under the resources tab.